-This page will provide you with links to study tools for Mohawk language and give additional information about history and culture as well as provide with links regarding Aboriginal Studies.
+This page will provide you with links to study tools for the Mohawk language and give additional information about history and culture, as well as provide you with links regarding Indigenous Studies.

-Students taking Mohawk have a few ways to expand their knowledge of the language and Aboriginal cultures.
-They can participate in the events organized by the Four Directions Aboriginal Student Centre, get involved with the native student club or volunteer at Kingston native community organizations.
+Students taking Mohawk have a few ways to expand their knowledge of the language and Indigenous cultures.
+They can participate in the events organized by the Four Directions Indigenous Student Centre, get involved with the Native Student Club, or volunteer at Kingston Indigenous community organizations.

 Four Directions Indigenous Student Centre

 The Four Directions Indigenous Student Centre, or 4D as it is affectionately called, strives to be a home away from home, a hub of activity and a key resource for Queen's Indigenous students.
-The Centre offers academic tutoring and advising, cultural programming, Indigenous focused library, and a range of workshops designed to support you, academically, socially and culturally.
+The Centre offers academic tutoring and advising, cultural programming, an Indigenous-focused library, and a range of workshops designed to support you, academically, socially and culturally.

 Ontario is home to a rich diversity of First Nations, Métis and Inuit culture.
 Kingston and Queen's University sit on the traditional lands of the Haudenosaunee & Anishinaabe peoples.

-Every year, Kingston is celebrating Aboriginal Day with different festivities at Kingston market square.
-(Picture source: Kingston Whig)
+Every year, Kingston celebrates National Indigenous Day with different festivities at Kingston Market Square.

 Kingston Indigenous Languages Nest is a grassroots organization that promotes learning Indigenous languages and their revitalization.
 With the help of fluent speakers they are reclaiming Indigenous languages and cultures through songs, games and special projects.
 All welcome!
-Please contact Maureen at 613-217-4441.
+Please contact them by email: email@example.com.

 Kingston Aboriginal Community Information Network (KACIN) is a Facebook group that shares information about Indigenous events and services.

-KFLA Children & Youth Services Gathering Communities, Making Connections - A Resource Guide for Indigenous Families is one-of-a-kind guide, designed to help connect with Indigenous communities in Kingston, Tyendinaga, Napanee and Deseronto, Sharbot Lake and Bancroft.
+KFLA Children & Youth Services Gathering Communities, Making Connections - A Resource Guide for Indigenous Families is a one-of-a-kind guide, designed to help connect Indigenous communities in Kingston, Tyendinaga, Napanee and Deseronto, Sharbot Lake and Bancroft.
 The guide includes listings of Indigenous services, and community-based groups and events.

-Kingston National Indigenous Peoples Day - KNIPD Committee organizes a community celebration on June 21st each year in Kingston, Ontario.
-In addition, Kingston NAD provides other programming throughout the year with a focus on community collaboration and outreach to promote education and cultural awareness.
+Kingston National Indigenous Peoples Day The KNIPD Committee organizes a community celebration on June 21st each year in Kingston, Ontario.
+In addition, Kingston NID provides other programming throughout the year, with a focus on community collaboration and outreach to promote education and cultural awareness.

-Katarokwi Grandmothers' Council is an online resource for updates regarding the Katarokwi Grandmothers' Council; supporting Indigenous culture in the community by "returning to our ways"
+Katarokwi Grandmothers' Council is an online resource for updates regarding the Katarokwi Grandmothers' Council; they support Indigenous culture in the community by "returning to our ways".

 South East Aboriginal Cancer Program - Aboriginal patient navigator provides support to people with cancer and their families who identify as having First Nations, Inuit or Metis ancestry.
-Support is provided by going to appointments, explaining medical information, seeking Traditional practices in care, and more.
+Support is provided by accompanying people to appointments, explaining medical information, seeking Traditional practices in care, and more.